echotrade-app/whitepaper/README.md

 By designating ECTA tokens to the Treasury, EchoTrade demonstrates its commitment to maintaining a stable and adaptable operational environment.
 This strategic reserve enables the platform to swiftly respond to unforeseen challenges or capitalize on time-sensitive opportunities, ultimately contributing to the long-term sustainability and resilience of the EchoTrade ecosystem.

-##### Capital
+##### Strategic reserved

-Capital resides in a multi-signature account and is under the control of the Board of Directors, CEO, CTO, Exclusive Advisors, and Initial Investors.
-It is utilized for fundraising, marketing, partnerships, exchange listings, and early-stage growth of EchoTrade.
+The Strategic Reserve is securely stored in a multi-signature account, overseen collectively by the Board of Directors, CEO, CTO, Exclusive Advisors, and Initial Investors.
+Its primary usage encompasses responding to emergencies, fostering community expansion, and ensuring market stability.

 ### Evolution of ECTA Over Time

-As EchoTrade continues its growth trajectory and generates profits, various beneficiaries, including the Liquidity and Treasury accounts and token holders, will reap the benefits.
+As EchoTrade continues its growth trajectory and generates profits, various beneficiaries, including the Strategic reserved and Treasury accounts and token holders, will reap the benefits.
 Additionally, the release of tokens across different accounts, such as the Team and Investors, will transpire gradually over time.
-To bolster market stability in the face of these token releases, the profits from Liquidity and Treasury management will be harnessed to strategically generate demand.
+To bolster market stability in the face of these token releases, the profits from Strategic reserved and Treasury management will be harnessed to strategically generate demand.
 This demand management mechanism will counteract potential impacts on the ECTA token's market value.
-Consequently, a progressive accumulation of tokens within the Liquidity and Treasury accounts is projected over time.
-However, when the ECTA balance reaches a certain threshold, Liquidity or Treasury may initiate token burns to curb overexpansion.
+Consequently, a progressive accumulation of tokens within the Strategic reserved and Treasury accounts is projected over time.
+However, when the ECTA balance reaches a certain threshold, Strategic reserved or Treasury may initiate token burns to curb overexpansion.

 ### Utility

-The ECTA token serves as major utility alongside of other stable token like USDT, within the EchoTrade ecosystem. it is used to staking to having some share of profits gained by the platform.
+The ECTA token serves as major utility alongside of other stable token like USDT, within the EchoTrade ecosystem. it is used to Locking to having some share of profits gained by the platform.

 #### Basket Trading and Profit Sharing

 EchoTrade offers a platform where Basket creators can manage and trade with the funds invested in their Baskets.
-When profitable trading occurs, the gained profit from the market is shared among the Trader (Basket creator), the Investor, and the ECTA token Stakers.
+When profitable trading occurs, the gained profit from the market is shared among the Trader (Basket creator), the Investor, and the ECTA token lockers.

 The ECTA token plays a pivotal role in distributing the profits gained from the trading of Baskets.
-These profits are proportionally shared with ECTA token holders based on their ECTA token staked balance.
+These profits are proportionally shared with ECTA token holders based on their ECTA token locked balance.
 Holders with larger ECTA balances receive a higher share of the distributed profits, aligning rewards with the level of token ownership.

-### Token Burning and Staking
+### Token Burning and Locking

-Staking and burning ECTA tokens will control the liquidity and price of the token in market. in burning, under certain conditions, a portion of ECTA tokens can be permanently removed from circulation.
-Additionally, considering the emphasis on long-term engagement, the staking mechanism introduced to encourage holders to lock up their tokens for a specific period in exchange for rewards and benefits.
+Locking and burning ECTA tokens will control the liquidity and price of the token in market. in burning, under certain conditions, a portion of ECTA tokens can be permanently removed from circulation.
+Additionally, considering the emphasis on long-term engagement, the locking mechanism introduced to encourage holders to lock up their tokens for a specific period in exchange for rewards and benefits.

 ### Alignment With Project Goals